Putin personally congratulates human rights champion Alexeyeva on her 90th birthday

+ExxonMobil disagrees with US Treasury Department’s decision to assess fineBusiness & Economy July 20, 18:45

+Putin signs decree on Russia’s navy policy until 2030Russian Politics & Diplomacy July 20, 18:39

-Putin personally congratulates human rights champion Alexeyeva on her 90th birthdayRussian Politics & Diplomacy July 20, 18:20
+Putin personally congratulates human rights champion Alexeyeva on her 90th birthdaySociety & Culture July 20, 18:20

 Russian boxer Povetkin reinstated into WBO’s ratings, ranked eighthSport July 20, 18:08